Rent-A-Center (NASDAQ:RCII) Issues FY 2022 Earnings Guidance

-Rent-A-Center (NASDAQ:RCII – Get Rating) last issued its quarterly earnings results on Wednesday, February 23rd.
-The company reported $1.08 EPS for the quarter, missing analysts’ consensus estimates of $1.58 by ($0.50).
-Rent-A-Center had a net margin of 2.94% and a return on equity of 50.75%.
-The business had revenue of $1.17 billion for the quarter, compared to the consensus estimate of $1.20 billion.
-During the same quarter in the previous year, the business earned $1.03 earnings per share.
-The firm’s revenue was up 63.5% on a year-over-year basis.
-As a group, analysts anticipate that Rent-A-Center will post 4.71 EPS for the current year.
+Rent-A-Center (NASDAQ:RCII – Get Rating) last released its quarterly earnings data on Wednesday, February 23rd.
+The company reported $1.08 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $1.58 by ($0.50).
+Rent-A-Center had a return on equity of 50.75% and a net margin of 2.94%.
+The company had revenue of $1.17 billion during the quarter, compared to analysts’ expectations of $1.20 billion.
+During the same quarter in the prior year, the company posted $1.03 EPS.
+The company’s revenue for the quarter was up 63.5% on a year-over-year basis.
+As a group, equities research analysts forecast that Rent-A-Center will post 4.71 EPS for the current fiscal year.

-RCII has been the subject of a number of analyst reports.
-KeyCorp dropped their price objective on Rent-A-Center from $68.00 to $44.00 and set an overweight rating for the company in a research note on Friday, February 25th.
-Raymond James lowered Rent-A-Center from a strong-buy rating to an outperform rating and dropped their price objective for the company from $65.00 to $40.00 in a research note on Friday, February 25th.
-Finally, Zacks Investment Research lowered Rent-A-Center from a hold rating to a strong sell rating and set a $24.00 price objective for the company. in a research note on Monday, March 7th.
-One analyst has rated the stock with a sell rating and five have assigned a buy rating to the company’s stock.
-According to data from MarketBeat, Rent-A-Center presently has an average rating of Buy and an average price target of $53.00.
+A number of analysts have commented on the company.
+Raymond James downgraded Rent-A-Center from a strong-buy rating to an outperform rating and decreased their target price for the stock from $65.00 to $40.00 in a research report on Friday, February 25th.
+KeyCorp lowered their price objective on Rent-A-Center from $68.00 to $44.00 and set an overweight rating for the company in a research report on Friday, February 25th.
+StockNews.com began coverage on shares of Rent-A-Center in a research report on Thursday, March 31st.
+They set a hold rating for the company.
+Finally, Zacks Investment Research lowered Rent-A-Center from a hold rating to a strong sell rating and set a $24.00 price objective on the stock. in a research note on Monday, March 7th.
+One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and five have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, Rent-A-Center currently has a consensus rating of Buy and an average price target of $53.00.

-In other Rent-A-Center news, CEO Mitchell E. Fadel purchased 40,000 shares of the company’s stock in a transaction that occurred on Tuesday, March 1st.
-The stock was bought at an average price of $27.08 per share, with a total value of $1,083,200.00.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
+In other news, CEO Mitchell E. Fadel acquired 40,000 shares of the stock in a transaction on Tuesday, March 1st.
+The shares were purchased at an average cost of $27.08 per share, for a total transaction of $1,083,200.00.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this link.
 Company insiders own 1.50% of the company’s stock.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Morgan Stanley raised its holdings in Rent-A-Center by 22.3% in the second quarter.
-Morgan Stanley now owns 436,602 shares of the company’s stock worth $23,170,000 after purchasing an additional 79,661 shares in the last quarter.
-Millennium Management LLC raised its holdings in Rent-A-Center by 80.4% in the fourth quarter.
-Millennium Management LLC now owns 388,933 shares of the company’s stock worth $18,684,000 after purchasing an additional 173,391 shares in the last quarter.
-Legal & General Group Plc raised its holdings in Rent-A-Center by 3.1% in the fourth quarter.
-Legal & General Group Plc now owns 177,029 shares of the company’s stock worth $8,505,000 after purchasing an additional 5,365 shares in the last quarter.
-Wells Fargo & Company MN raised its holdings in Rent-A-Center by 4.2% in the fourth quarter.
-Wells Fargo & Company MN now owns 119,376 shares of the company’s stock worth $5,735,000 after purchasing an additional 4,852 shares in the last quarter.
-Finally, California State Teachers Retirement System increased its holdings in shares of Rent-A-Center by 2.3% during the fourth quarter.
-California State Teachers Retirement System now owns 86,441 shares of the company’s stock valued at $4,153,000 after acquiring an additional 1,977 shares in the last quarter.
-Institutional investors and hedge funds own 76.20% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+Thrivent Financial for Lutherans increased its stake in shares of Rent-A-Center by 0.7% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 49,220 shares of the company’s stock worth $2,365,000 after purchasing an additional 333 shares during the period.
+Deutsche Bank AG boosted its position in shares of Rent-A-Center by 3.8% during the 4th quarter.
+Deutsche Bank AG now owns 47,641 shares of the company’s stock valued at $2,288,000 after acquiring an additional 1,748 shares in the last quarter.
+California State Teachers Retirement System boosted its holdings in Rent-A-Center by 2.3% during the fourth quarter.
+California State Teachers Retirement System now owns 86,441 shares of the company’s stock valued at $4,153,000 after purchasing an additional 1,977 shares in the last quarter.
+Virtu Financial LLC raised its stake in Rent-A-Center by 54.2% during the fourth quarter.
+Virtu Financial LLC now owns 5,700 shares of the company’s stock worth $274,000 after acquiring an additional 2,003 shares in the last quarter.
+Finally, Wells Fargo & Company MN raised its stake in shares of Rent-A-Center by 4.2% in the fourth quarter.
+Wells Fargo & Company MN now owns 119,376 shares of the company’s stock valued at $5,735,000 after acquiring an additional 4,852 shares during the last quarter.
+Institutional investors own 76.20% of the company’s stock.

 Rent-A-Center Company Profile (Get Rating)